 We have been converting cameras since 1999 and in business since 1997.
 We have a class 100 optical clean bench, plasma chamber, ionized air curtain, static control mats, pressurized ionized nitrogen air guns, lab grade solvents and materials, alignment and calibration equipment and the experience to convert cameras properly.
 While there are some people that say the conversion can be done on a kitchen table, this is not recommended.
 Aside from the possibility of breaking a small fragile part or frying an electronic circuit with a small static charge, the glass over the sensor must be extremely clean in order not to have pixels covered on the sensor.
 Particles that can only be seen under a microscope can become a problem when the particles are directly in front of a pixel on the CCD or CMOS.
 It is quite unlikely that one will get the glass clean enough without special training and equipment.
 When you send a camera to us, you can be assured of top quality service.
 Our conversions are the cleanest in the business and our turn around is usually 1 or 2 days from receipt.

-Converted cameras have replacement double coated optics replacing stock internal optics.
-All IR-Only converted cameras will Auto Focus correctly in the infrared spectrum at all F-Stops.
+All IR-Only converted cameras will Auto Focus correctly with most lenses n the infrared spectrum at all F-Stops.
+Most lenses have similar IR focal shifts, and we adjust the focal plane to compensate.
 All IR+Visible Single Lens Reflex (SLR) conversions will Auto Focus in the visible spectrum.
 All IR+Visible Electronic View Finder (EVF) will focus in either visible or infrared depending on the filter used on the camera.

 All converted cameras involve the removal of the stock ICF / AA glass which is typically a 3 or 4 layer sandwich of various types of glass.
 Then we replace the ICF/AA with our own custom glass.
 The type of glass we use determines the type of conversion.
 Please note that the AA (blur filter) is removed for all camera conversions except for the sensor glass replacement service.